Kurt D. Cogswell, Department Head

 Architecture, Mathematics and Engineering 209, Box 2220C

-The focus of the M.S. in Mathematics program is the development of sophisticated mathematical models and their implementation on high performance computing platforms.
-The curriculum features a balance of application, computation, and theory with particular emphasis in the areas of operations research, computational science, and the development of probabilistic and deterministic models.
-Areas of faculty and graduate student research activity include computational biology, computational finance, molecular dynamics simulation, operations research, optimization, and Ramsey theory.
+The focus of the M.S. in Statistics program is the development of sophisticated statistical models and their implementation on high performance computing platforms.
+The curriculum features a balance of application, computation, and theory with particular emphasis in the areas of biostatistics/informatics and analytics.
+Areas of faculty and graduate student research activity include bioinformatics, biostatistics, business and financial analytics, forensic statistics, and general statistics.
 The program is particularly effective at preparing graduates to work in business, industry, or government as well as preparing students to continue on to the CSS Ph.D. or other Ph.D. program.

 Course Delivery Format

 Courses will typically be delivered in on-campus classrooms, with occasional courses offered online.

 The department offices are located in Architecture, Mathematics and Engineering 209.
 The Math Help Center, located in AME 292 and in the Biostress Basement 0020, provides free walk-in tutoring for students in several undergraduate courses.

 The department has graduate research and teaching assistantships and fellowships are available for a number of qualified applicants.